urGODBOY/urGODBOY/README.md

 ## 🌟 About Me

 - 🔭 I'm currently working on improving my coding skills and building integrative web applications.
-- 🌱 I'm learning web development, focusing on front-end technologies like electron dot js.
+- 🌱 I'm learning web development, focusing on front-end technologies like HTML, CSS & Advanced JS.
 - 👯 I’m looking to collaborate on open-source projects and contribute to meaningful initiatives.

 ## 💻 Tech Stack